anpham6/squared/README.md

     ]
 };
 ```
 Placing an @ symbol (@png:image/jpeg) before the mime type will remove the original file from the package.
+The % symbol (%png:image/jpeg) will choose the smaller of the two files.

 ### ALL: User Written HTML